FabG/k8s-training/course-notes/chapter8-scheduling.md

 *Notes*: asking the instructor about our use case, to segregate compute for internal vs external jobs, he agreed that taints & tolerations is a good use.
 He also mentioned that if we had anything more complex (more envts to seggregate) to use affinity.
 *Notes*: `affinity` deals with `labels`, `taints` only deals with `toleration`.
-We could use affinity to seggregate the jobs running across our customers, each having its dedicated note. `requirednodeaffinity` is the label we would use,
+We could use affinity to seggregate the jobs running across our customers, each having its dedicated note. `requirednodeaffinity` is the label we would use.
+This allows us to add nodes for a particular customer.